 If your certification program is enjoying success, you’ve likely done a great job communicating value to your candidates.
 And value is all about perception, after all.
+In this article we will cover how to manage the marketing message of your credentialing program and five marketing channels for your credentialing program.

 Your candidates perceive that your certification confers unique benefits that satisfy their core desires for validation, enhanced self-esteem, recognition, advancement and more.